ikclouds/aws-syndicate/claude/sns-lambda/README.md

-# AWS SQS and Lambda with aws-syndicate
+# AWS SNS and Lambda with aws-syndicate

-This task involves creating the Lambda integration with SQS queue.
-The 'SQS Handler' Lambda should be triggered by an SQS queue and log the message content to CloudWatch Logs.
+This task involves creating the Lambda integration with an SNS topic.
+'SNS Handler' Lambda should be triggered by an SNS topic and log the message content to CloudWatch Logs.

 Architecture:

-- SQS queue 'async_queue' -> AWS Lambda 'sqs_handler'
+- SNS topic 'lambda_topic' -> AWS Lambda 'sns_handler'

 Additional information: